frozzare/qrest/readme.md

 */
 ```

-To return all fields for a object, simply write `users {}` without any fields.
+To return all fields for a object, simply write `users { _ }` with a underscore as field.

 ## Usage